contensis/experience-engine/packages/react/README.md

 ## Custom Attributes

-Custom attributes can be configured in Contensis and can be part of the conditions to activate a signal
+Custom attributes are configured in Contensis and can become part of the conditions to activate a signal

 They allow developers to supply values produced within the app or provided by visitor actions for consideration when calculating signal and audience conditions